stevencombs/retrocombs.github.io/_posts/2020/2020-04-05-wyzecam-to-webcam.md

 ## Camera compatibility

-This new firmware works with the following Wyze cam models:
+This new firmware works with the following Wyze cam models (#Ad):

 1. [Wyze Cam v2](https://amzn.to/2XcL5Yy) - Readily available and I have several around our home.
 2. Wyze Cam Black (Not currently available) - This is the model I use to demonstrate in the video because in black, the Wyze Cam just looks more like a webcam.